 The British Cruise Awards are fast approaching and one of the most hotly anticipated categories this year is Best New Ships

-We’ve been utterly spoiled for choice when it comes to the different ships launched this year.
+When it comes to the Best New Ships that have launched over the past 12 months, we’ve been really spoiled.
 From the largest ship ever to set sail, Symphony of the Seas, to the extraordinary luxury of Seabourn Ovation.

 There has been hugely exciting innovation in ship design and in the onboard entertainment available to guests.
 You can speed around the deck in go-karts on board NCL Bliss or fly above it on the SkyRide on board Carnival Horizon.